positron/bakthat/docs/user_guide.rst

     $ bakthat show_local_glacier_inventory

-You can trigger a backup mannualy:
+You can trigger a backup manually:

 ::